User Response and Sentiment Prediction for Automatic Dialogue Evaluation

 Recently,~\citet{mehri2020unsupervised} have shown the effectiveness of the idea of looking into the next user utterance as a proxy to measure the quality of the chatbot's generated responses.
 We follow their idea with the main difference of not limiting the potential user follow-up utterances to predefined templates.
 We propose to use the sentiment of the next user utterance for turn or dialog level evaluation.
 Specifically we propose three methods: one that predicts the next sentiment directly, and two others that predict the next user utterance using an utterance or a feedback generator model and then classify its sentiment.

 In contrast to most existing automatic evaluators that focus purely on text-based chatbots, we evaluate our proposed methods on both written and spoken dialog datasets.
-Our contributions include: \begin{itemize} \item a next user response and feedback generator and next user sentiment estimator to evaluate open-domain dialogue systems at both dialog and turn levels, \item leveraging turn positions to better estimate dialog level scores, \item outperforming existing automatic evaluation metrics on both written and spoken open-domain dialogue datasets, \item an amended version of the DSTC9 dataset with turn level annotations. \end{itemize}
+Our contributions include: \begin{itemize} \item a next user response and feedback generator and next user sentiment estimator to evaluate open-domain dialogue systems at both dialog and turn levels, \item leveraging turn positions to better estimate dialog level scores, \item outperforming existing automatic evaluation metrics on both written and spoken open-domain dialogue datasets, \item an amended version of the DSTC9 dataset with turn level annotations denoted as ConTurE (https://github.com/alexa/conture). \end{itemize}